 “Hacking” the Cloud Security Talent Pool

-The Certified Information Systems Security Professional , or CISSP , is one of the most sought-after certifications for security management professionals and may sometimes be a requirement for many companies today.
-For cloud security experts, this validates your understanding of operations security, security design and architecture, and business continuity and disaster recovery planning, all of which, are extremely important security concepts regardless of whether your company’s infrastructure sits on-premise or in the cloud.
+The Certified Information Systems Security Professional, or CISSP, is one of the most sought-after certifications for security management professionals and is a requirement for many companies today.
+For cloud security experts, this certification validates your understanding of operations security, security design and architecture, and business continuity and disaster recovery planning.
+These are extremely important security concepts regardless of whether your company’s infrastructure sits on-premise or in the cloud.

-The Certified Ethical Hacker or CEH is a much more general security certification confirming your knowledge of working with real security problems in the cloud as they are great targets for hackers.
-With situations like the mishap at Equifax, companies are realizing the importance of protecting their assets.
-This certification prepares you to think as a hacker, strengthening your skills with knowledge of penetration testing and vulnerability scanning.
+The Certified Ethical Hacker or CEH is a more general security certification confirming your knowledge of working with legitimate security problems in the cloud, as they are great targets for hackers.
+Regarding situations similar to the mishap at Equifax, companies are now realizing the importance of protecting their assets.
+This certification prepares a cloud professional to ‘think with the brain of hacker’, strengthening your skills with knowledge of penetration testing and vulnerability scanning.

-It’s hard to become a Cloud Security professional without any knowledge of at least one major public cloud platform.
-At ReluTech, the AWS Solutions Architect – Associate Level certification is strongly desired as we are an AWS Premier Consulting Partner.
+It is difficult to become a Cloud Security professional without any knowledge of at least one major public cloud platform.
+For many of my clients, the AWS Solutions Architect – Associate Level certification is strongly desired as I work with many AWS partners today.
 However, with AWS being the largest public cloud and having more than one million clients, this certification is highly regarded across the IT community, proving your architectural skills within the AWS platform.

-Cloud experience Lastly, IT professionals looking to become Cloud Security Experts need to have a solid understanding of cloud concepts and experience working with different cloud technologies.
-A strong networking or systems background can also provide a strong foundation in installation, scaling, provisioning, networking and systems administration and knowledge of security best practices.
+Lastly, IT professionals looking to become Cloud Security Experts need to have a solid understanding of cloud concepts and experience working with different cloud technologies.
+A strong networking or systems background provides a strong foundation in installation, scaling, provisioning, networking and systems administration and knowledge of security best practices.
 This foundational knowledge of traditional infrastructure and systems is invaluable to organizations, especially during the initial migration phase as they are moving all of their data out of the data center(s).
 On the AWS platform,

 “Security and Compliance is a shared responsibility between AWS and the customer.
 This shared model can help relieve customer’s operational burden as AWS operates, manages, and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates.
 The customer assumes responsibility and management of the guest operating system (including updates and security patches), other associated application software as well as the configuration of the AWS-provided security group firewall.”